 The data structures are defined in C language format.
 The data type short is 16 bits.
 Pointers and the data type int are 32 bits.
-No "pads" or "fillers" (sometimes automatically generated by C compilers for data alignment) are included unless explicitly defined.
-For additional clarity, Appendix B defines each structure by field sizes and offsets.
+Structure definitions are padded, where necessary, to the next longword boundary, to ensure uniformity across "C" compilers in the packing of arrays of these structures, and compatibility of the results with user assembly code that addresses such arrays.
+For additional clarity, Appendix B defines each structure by field sizes and offsets in a manner useful for assembler coding.